santhoshdivakar/RIPE_STAT/README.md

 `python ripe_util.py -h`  gives the list of arguments supported

+## Return Value
+According to the format parameter provided the script would print the output

+### OUTPUT
+The output is usually in the format status => ok/nok , depending on whether the functionality was successful or not data => list of items, where each item is the return message from the ripe API.

 ## Usage as module
 After importing the module the module function get_ripe_stat with the arguments